Clonezilla

 1. Find a machine with memory size larger than 1 GB.

 3. Follow this doc to create a bootable Clonezilla live boot media, then boot it on an x86 machine.
 After language and keyboard are selected, choose "Start_Clonezilla" -> "device-image", then mount a working directory, the space should large enough to put the live CD and some temp files.
-It's recommended to choose local_dev to mount local partition as /home/partimag, since live-helper will use some low level commands and it might fail in network-based directory.
+It's recommended to choose local_dev to mount local partition as /home/partimag, since live-build will use some low level commands and it might fail in network-based directory.
 Also make sure the partition is the filesystem of Linux, like ext4 or reiserfs, _NOT_ FAT or NTFS filesystem, because they do not support some file types in Linux.

 4. When Clonezilla live asks you to choose save or restore disk/partition, choose "exit" to enter command line prompt.